AbuAwadM/AbuAwadM/README.md

-# Hi there, I'm abuawadd 👋
+# Hi there, I'm Mohammad Abu Awad 👋

 ### 👨‍💻 About Me
 I am a computer science student with a keen interest in data science, and open-source contributions.
 I enjoy learning new technologies and applying them to solve real-world problems.